crutcher/tapestry-legacy/README.md

           and concept of "coherent" should model overlapping neighbor selection regions.
         * non-overlapping, coherent outputs - for *output* tensors, we'd like to be able to assert that projections don't produce overlapping regions, and fully fill a target space.
+* Tensor Generators
+  * Some stable solution to rand will be needed.

 Tensor transposition and slicing is extensively described; it's easy to reuse existing machinery to describe transformations to map one set of tensor indexes to another; our primary goal is to